Food and Beverage Law

 Given the labor‑intensive nature of food processing operations, we also advise processors on wage and hour compliance, workforce classification issues, discrimination and retaliation claims, restrictive covenant enforcement, and labor relations strategy.
 Our team regularly represents processors in nationwide class and collective actions and other complex employment disputes, with a focus on minimizing disruption and supporting ongoing operations.

-We assist our clients with:
+We assist our food processor clients with:

-- FDA and USDA compliance
+• FDA and USDA compliance

-- Labeling, claims, and marketing review
+• Labeling, claims, and marketing review

-- Facility development and real estate strategy
+• Facility development and real estate strategy

-- Tax credit and incentive evaluation
+• Tax credit and incentive evaluation

-- M&A and joint venture support
+• M&A and joint venture support

-- Supply chain and contractual dispute resolution
+• Supply chain and contractual dispute resolution

-Our team understands the logistical, regulatory, contractual, and workforce challenges that define food distribution.
+Our team understands the logistical, regulatory, contractual, and workforce challenges that define food and beverage distribution.
 In addition to compliance and transactional support, we advise distributors on employment practices, wage and hour risks, and operational issues involving large, multi‑state workforces.

 Many distributors rely on us as ongoing corporate counsel, combining regulatory, transactional, and employment guidance to support long term stability and growth.
 We support governance needs, ownership transitions for family-owned and multi-generational companies, and strategic planning for expansion into new territories or market segments.
 Our work also includes the use of real estate development strategies and incentive programs that help fund new facilities, cold‑storage space, and modernization projects.